• Home

 This is the sideview of the drapes in my studioffice.
 When you walk into the room it is the first thing you see.
 Not very pretty.

-I went in search of these angle irons to make sure it was something a homeowner could buy before I posted about it, but I could only find them sold in bulk at pro drapery workroom websites.
-I have many that I removed, but since I don’t like to post about things that readers won’t be able to easily find at a craft or hardware store, I came up with an even simpler way to close up the side opening between a drape/curtain and the wall…
+I have many that I removed, but since I don’t like to post about things that readers won’t be able to easily find at a craft or hardware store, I came up with an even simpler way to close up the side opening between a drape/curtain and the wall.

 How to close the side gap between a curtain and the wall

-…use a small screw eye.
+Use a small screw eye.

 How to hide side view of hanging drapes